Certified Medical Assistant (CMA) Certification

 According to the US Bureau of Labor Statistics, most states do not require medical assistants to hold certification as a requirement for employment.
 However, many employers may require certification as a minimum qualification for a job or look more favorably on medical assistant applicants who have demonstrated their commitment and competencies through earning certification.

-The AAMA offers a State Scope of Practice Laws, a resource which CMAs are encouraged to use when looking for employment in a particular state.
+The AAMA offers a State Scope of Practice Laws, a resource that CMAs are encouraged to use when looking for employment in a particular state.
 From this resource, CMAs can also contact AAMA’s CEO and staff legal counsel to learn if their state requires for CMAs to graduate from an accredited program or hold certification to be legally eligible for employment.